 We have introduced you to this little church before.
 One of the smallest chapels in the world, San Giovanni in Ranui in Val di Funes it’s a little gem in the green valley surrounded by woods and the Dolomites.

 The church was built in 1744 and what makes this tiny church beautiful is the stunning background and the empty meadows around.

 Behind the church, there is the view of Puez Geissler Odle.

 This is one of the easiest locations to reach on our guide to the best places to visit in the Dolomites.

 Looking for us on the Social Media?

 We wanted to give you a more intriguing experience in the Dolomites through our guide.
-So, we decided that we needed a few more photos about places you have to explore in the Dolomites.
-Driving though the Italian Mountains, you will have the best scenarios, that’s why for many the Dolomites Road Trip it’s one of the best in Europe.
+So, we decided that we needed a few more photos of places you have to explore in the Dolomites.
+Driving through the Italian Mountains, you will have the best scenarios, that’s why for many the Dolomites Road Trip it’s one of the best in Europe.

 Where to stay in the Dolomites

 Best places to stay in Dolomites in Summer